 On the skeptic’s side of things, one of the largest cases of criticism happened in 2008 when Ghost Hunters won The Truly Terrible Television Award (TTTV) from the Independent Investigations Group.
 The reason is that Ghost Hunters was “peddling” things like “pseudoscience and superstition” to their fans.

-And as for ‘controversies,’ one of the most notable examples happened concerning a Ghost Hunters live show on Halloween 2008.
+As for ‘controversies,’ one of the most notable examples happened concerning a Ghost Hunters live show on Halloween 2008.
 During this live show, two events took place that many people claimed to be fake.

 The first event was when one of the star’s collars was repeatedly pulled down, although he never visibly touched it.
 And the second was when an unexplained voice eerily said, “You’re not supposed to be here.”